pdx-labs/demos/amazon_product_bot/Readme.md

 Next,type below in the terminal:

 ```
-pdx test /CHANGE THIS TO YOUR PATH/amazon_product_bot --debug
+pdx test /CHANGE THIS TO YOUR PATH/amazon_product_bot --verbose
 ```

 Now you will see in your terminal,test_1 is running!